edsonayllon/EIP-Global-Identity-Token/README.md

 ## Specification

-GITs must be from 4 characters to 15 characters.
+GITs must be from 4 characters to 15 characters, and cannot start with a number.